-Transfer: Applicants who meet the graduate admissions requirements may transfer up to fifteen (15) semester hours of work from an accredited institution (organizations recognized by CHEA) toward the requirements of the Master of Arts (Pastoral Theology) or the Master of Arts (Religion) degrees, twenty-seven (27) semester hours toward the Master of Arts in Church Ministries degree, or forty-two (42) semester hours toward the Master of Divinity degree, if the courses are considered equivalent in level, content, and quality to those offered at BMATS, are less than ten years old, and satisfy program requirements, and if an official transcript can be supplied showing a grade of "C" or above for each course that is transferred.
+Transfer: Applicants who meet the graduate admissions requirements may transfer up to fifteen (15) semester hours of work from an accredited institution (organizations recognized by CHEA) toward the requirements of the Master of Arts in Disciple Making, Master of Arts (Pastoral Theology, or the Master of Arts (Religion) degrees, twenty-seven (27) semester hours toward the Master of Arts in Church Ministries degree, or forty-two (42) semester hours toward the Master of Divinity degree, if the courses are considered equivalent in level, content, and quality to those offered at BMATS, are less than ten years old, and satisfy program requirements, and if an official transcript can be supplied showing a grade of "C" or above for each course that is transferred.
 Credits earned where a letter grade of "D" is received may not be transferred.
 Transfer of credits must comply with the seminary's second master's degree policy, if applicable.